-Oracle sends 14 employees to Guadalajara to develop future version of Oracle Database and Oracle Enterprise Manager
+Oracle sends 14 employees to Guadalajara to develop the future version of Oracle Database and Oracle Enterprise Manager.

 Tata Consultancy Services opens its first facility in the city.

-fDi Magazine states that Guadalajara has the second strongest economic potential of any major North American city, behind only Chicago.
-The magazine names Guadalajara as a “city of the future” due to its youthful population, low unemployment, and large number of recent FDI deals.
+fDi Magazine states that Guadalajara has the second strongest economic potential of any major North American city, after Chicago.
+The magazine names Guadalajara as a “City Of The Future” due to its youthful population, low unemployment rate, and large number of recent FDI deals.

 Motorola’s plant is sold to ON Semiconductor

 IBM Mexico announces that it will begin manufacturing PCs at its plant in El Salto, Jalisco near Guadalajara.
 About 90% of its PCs manufactured in Mexico would be exported to Latin America and other international markets.

 Motorola builds a factory in Guadalajara, dedicated to the manufacture of semiconductors and

 Kodak, opens its Guadalajara plant to begin supplying photographic products and services to consumers and commercial customers around the world.

 First industrial park is established in the city

 Universidad de Guadalajara, established on October 12, has been regarded as the most significant university in the state of Jalisco & the 2nd in the country.